About the Childcare Coalition

 In late 2021, we conducted research to help guide our Community Investment Committee as they identified funding needs for our 2022-2025 funding cycle.
 Among employers, employees, and the many people served by our network, childcare was identified as one of the primary barriers to obtaining and holding a job.
 As a powerful collaborative network strategically leveraging community connections, United Way of Southeast Missouri is ideally positioned to address this issue through our newly formed Childcare Coalition.

-The first meeting of this newly established coalition is scheduled on Friday, Dec.
-8, from 12:30-1:30.
-Please register below for this virtual meeting.
-Even if you cannot attend this one, you will be added to the coalition distribution list for future meetings and updates.
+The first meeting of this newly established coalition was scheduled on Friday, Dec.
+8. To be added to the coalition distribution list for future meetings and update, please complete the form below.

 We Make Connections